valesoli/TNPaths/README.md

 3. [Prepare and execute the T-GQL webapp](webapp)
 4. [Run queries](#run)

-You can read the instructions below or watch the following tutorial: [Installation tutorial](https://youtu.be/itnJYSCRf90)

 #### <h4 id=project>1.
 Clone or Download and unzip this project </h4>